 You know the scenario… You have half a dozen guests lounging about on your Manutti Zendo garden suite and half of them are freezing to death because you unwisely bought only one outdoor heater.
 What you need is this pair of 2kW-a-piece freestanding electric reflective bar heaters to keep everyone’s teeth from chattering.

 Each two-bar Heatlab pedestal provides three levels of heat output – 650W, 1,350W and 2000W – plus height adjustment.
 The reflectors can also be angled downwards by up to 45˚ and their IPX4 rating means they can be sited indoors or out.
-Running costs are said to be about 10p an hour which seems cheap.
+Running costs are said to be about 10p an hour which seems quite cheap.

 If you’re looking for a reasonably priced electric option that covers a greater area while throwing extra light on the proceedings, then put this pair on the consideration list.